Wide-angle Image Rectification: A Survey: Performance Evaluation

 \subsection{Performance Evaluation of State-of-the-art Methods}

-We collected the reported results in state-of-the-art (SOTA) work and analyzed the performance accordingly.
+We collected the reported results in the state-of-the-art (SOTA) works and analyzed the performance accordingly.
+Here we selected six SOTA methods for comparison, among which \cite{bukhariAutomaticRadialDistortion2013} and \cite{aleman-flores_AutomaticLensDistortion_2014} are two representative traditional geometry-based methods, \cite{rong_RadialLensDistortion_2016} is a typical and seminal model-based method, \cite{liao_DRGANAutomaticRadial_2020} is a model-free method.
+In order to verify the effectiveness of extra information and guidance in parameter regression, we also included \cite{yin_FishEyeRecNetMulticontextCollaborative_2018} and \cite{xue_FisheyeDistortionRectification_2020} in the evaluation.
 We chose PSNR, SSIM, F-score, and RPE as four objective metrics for the evaluation.
-Four datasets were used by referring to \citep{yin_FishEyeRecNetMulticontextCollaborative_2018,xue_FisheyeDistortionRectification_2020,liao_DRGANAutomaticRadial_2020}, named as SLF (the \textbf{S}ynthetic \textbf{L}ine-rich \textbf{F}isheye test set used in \citep{xue_FisheyeDistortionRectification_2020}), FV (the \textbf{F}isheye \textbf{V}ideo test set used in \citep{xue_FisheyeDistortionRectification_2020}), FR (the test set used in \textbf{F}ishEye\textbf{R}ecNet \citep{yin_FishEyeRecNetMulticontextCollaborative_2018}), and DR (the test set used in \textbf{DR}-GAN \citep{liao_DRGANAutomaticRadial_2020}), respectively.
+Four datasets were used by referring to \cite{yin_FishEyeRecNetMulticontextCollaborative_2018},\cite{xue_FisheyeDistortionRectification_2020}, and \cite{liao_DRGANAutomaticRadial_2020}, named as SLF (the \textbf{S}ynthetic \textbf{L}ine-rich \textbf{F}isheye test set used in \citep{xue_FisheyeDistortionRectification_2020}), FV (the \textbf{F}isheye \textbf{V}ideo test set used in \citep{xue_FisheyeDistortionRectification_2020}), FR (the test set used in \textbf{F}ishEye\textbf{R}ecNet \citep{yin_FishEyeRecNetMulticontextCollaborative_2018}), and DR (the test set used in \textbf{DR}-GAN \citep{liao_DRGANAutomaticRadial_2020}), respectively.
 The DR dataset was synthesized using the even-order polynomial distortion model with six distortion parameters.
 By contrast, nine distortion parameters were used in the generation of SLF and FR datasets.
 Furthermore, DR dataset consists of 30,000 training image pairs while SLF dataset has 46,000 training samples and FR dataset contains 24,500 samples.
 Considering the distortion model and the number of training samples, SLF dataset is more complex than DR and FR dataset.
 FV dataset contains both synthetic images and real fisheye videos, thereby it can be used to test the generalizability of the methods.